-

 In doing so, I developed a growing urge to explore interests outside of the arts.
 I took courses in beekeeping and baking sourdough bread, spent some time in a Benedictine monastery, and became increasingly interested in cooking, as well as meditative, spiritual, and psychedelic practices.
 I was searching for a renewal of amor mundi—an energy and love for life.
 I wished to experience curiosity, creativity, and other open impulses that fuel life, make it interesting, and give it beauty.

 Now in my early 30s, a decade after beginning my journey at the art academy, I feel that I’ve finally found my place.
-I now live with my wonderful and loving girlfriend and our dog in Venlo, where we share a spacious studio that brings our creative ideas to life.
+I now live with my wonderful and loving girlfriend and our dog in Venlo, where we share a spacious studio in which we bring our creative ideas to life.
 Having stepped away from the institutional art world for a while, I’m gradually finding my way back—this time with a new mindset and attitude.
 My main focus, however, remains on cultivating an independent artistic practice that stays true to my creative vision.

-In addition to this, I work as a kids art educator in and around Venlo, leading workshops that inspire kids to discover beauty in everyday life and imagine fantastical worlds and creatures.
-I’m also a beekeeper and enjoy writing movie reviews.
+In addition to this, I occasionally work as a kids art educator in and around Venlo, leading workshops that inspire kids to discover beauty in everyday life and imagine fantastical worlds and creatures.
+I’m also a beekeeper and love cinema.
 If you’re a movie fanatic like me, you can follow me on Letterbox.

 -